jbrannon972/Drylogs2/planning-docs/35_ULTRAFLOW_Phase_1-3_UX_Analysis.md

 **Field Scenario**: Tech accidentally taps X while scrolling through photos with wet gloves.
 Photo deleted.
 Now they have 3/4 photos and have to retake.

 **Suggestion**: Add "Undo" toast notification:
 - "Photo deleted.
-[Undo]" appears for 5 seconds
+[Undo]" appears for 5 seconds YES
 - Prevents accidental deletion frustration

 Alternative: Add confirmation for deletion ("Delete this photo?
-Yes/No")
+Yes/No") YES

 ---